Holistic medicine sings their praises, and even scientists are starting to take notice of the many benefits adaptogenic mushrooms can provide.

 If you’re interested in trying adaptogens, it’s best to combine the benefits of functional mushrooms.
 And, what better way to do so than with a bowl of cereal?

 Our adaptogenic mushroom granola is exactly what you need.
-Our adaptogenic mushroom product contains hyperconcentrated extracts of lion’s mane, chaga, and cordyceps mushrooms.
+Our adaptogenic mushroom product contains a hyperconcentrated extract of lion’s mane mushrooms.

 The granola is vegan, gluten-free, and delicious.
 You can choose from one of our three amazing flavors, or go with a bundle if you can’t decide on a favorite.